marshalloffutt/js-functions/README.md

 ![main screen shot](./screenshots/sn.png)

 ## How to run this project
+* Clone the repository to your local machine.
 * Use npm to install http-server in your terminal:
 ```sh
 npm install -g http-server